rjaremczak/mo65x/README.md

 ## License
 All design and code so far is written entirely by Robert Jaremczak (robert@mindpart.com) and is licensed as GPL.

-GPL in short means this: feel free to use as long as you deliver sources of your own work along with this content.
+GPL in short means this: feel free to use as long as sources of your own work remain public.
 Don't forget to mention me, as an author of this code :-)